Revealed preferences for dynamically inconsistent models: Discussion and conclusion

 Our characterization results rely on datasets that involve multiple observations.
 This is a key difference from \cite{blowbrowningcrawford2021} (and the earlier work of \cite{browning1989nonparametric}), who are primarily interested in survey data of consumers making choices over time.
 In survey data, one would typically only observe each consumer making a unique choice in every period.
 Our results are, in contrast, applicable to experimental data.
 It is common in experiments to have participants make more than one choice, and then pay out a choice selected at random.

 The multiplicity of observations in our model raises two issues.
 The first is that, perhaps, having access to many observations gives FOCs rationalizability more power to reject the property of being quasi-hyperbolic rationalizable by the sophisticated model.
-To this end, we present an example in Appendix~\ref{sec:focsappendix} that shows how, with an arbitrarily large datasets, there is still a gap between the FOCs notion of rationalizability, and rationalizability by means of the sophisticated quasi-hyperbolic model.
+To this end, we present an example in Appendix~\ref{sec:focsappendix} that shows how, with an arbitrarily large dataset, there is still a gap between the FOCs notion of rationalizability, and equilibrium rationalizability by means of the sophisticated quasi-hyperbolic model.
+Indeed the gap is, in that case, between strong FOCs rationalizability and equilibrium rationalizability.

 The second issue regards the motivation.
 If datasets with multiple observations make most sense for experimental data, then one could also design experiments in which plans are observable by having experiment participants first formulate a plan, and then coming back to the lab to revise their choices.
 Such experiments have been run, but are notoriously difficult to implement, and raise questions about the exact inferences that one can make from the agents' choices.
 So we still believe that there is value in having a characterization that will make sense for standard experimental designs implemented over time.